Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free

 Lemuroid is an all-in-one emulator, similar to RetroArch.
 Both use Libretro cores to emulate a variety of consoles, and that includes the Sony PlayStation.
 There’s a bit of a learning curve, but once you get everything sorted, it works fine.
 The emulator includes the usual stuff like save states and hardware controller support.
 It also adds some modern niceties like cloud save syncing.
-We don’t have much of a preference between this and RetroArch.
-You can go with either one as both use the same Libretro cores, so the performance is the same either way.
+RetroArch below is another of our favorites, and in our experience they’re pretty similar.
+They both use the same Libretro cores, so the performance is the same either way.

 RetroArch